qiyunzhu/woltka/doc/stratify.md

   -o taxonomy.biom
 ```

-The parameter `--outmap mapdir` will instruct Woltka to output read-to-taxon maps to directory `mapdir`.
+The parameter `--outmap mapdir` will instruct Woltka to output read-to-taxon maps to the directory `mapdir`.
 These maps will serve as stratum labels for the second run:

 Step 2: Combined taxonomic/functional classification
 ```